 Talk to Your Financial Advisor

 At the root of it, most reasons to downsize are financial, or at least have financial implications, and you want to be sure your you’re dealing with them efficiently.
+You should read the Important Things to Help Protect Your Home in Bankruptcy.
 It’s no good downsizing to free up some money, but being unprepared when it drops into your bank account.

 Speak to your financial advisor to come up with a plan to make the most of that extra money and ensure you can really achieve your aims.